SAP-archive/BUILD/Contribution.md

 # Welcome to the Project Norman Contribution Page!

 So you want to contribute to a Project Norman project?
 Good choice!
 There is lots of scope for contribution, and there's plenty to do!
+As you may know, Project Norman is composed of the following sub-projects, each of which have their own repository:

 Want to get coding straight away?
 No problem because we want you to get going as fast as possible as well!
 To make the best use of your valuable time we recommend you take a few minutes to read this page before you dive in.
 It contains everything you need to know in order to get started.